SentenceSense/191B/sprint-4-report.md

 ###* Module F is still being worked on

 # Future Plans
-###* Test these modules with users & show them to our client and make changes if necessary
+###* Test these modules with users, show them to our client and make changes if necessary